 - 2 tablespoons lime juice

-- 1 jalapeño or serrano peppers, stemmed, seeded and finely chopped
+- 1 jalapeño or serrano peppers, stemmed, seeded (optional) and finely chopped

-Put all ingredients into a bowl, toss well and serve chilled or at room temperature.
+Combine all ingredients in a bowl, toss well and serve chilled or at room temperature.

 Per serving: about 1/2 cup, 25 calories (0 from fat), 0g total fat, 0g saturated fat, 0mg cholesterol, 150mg sodium, 6g carbohydrates (1g dietary fiber, 3g sugar), 1g protein.